 I was born and raised in the small railroad town of Galesburg, Illinois.
 Since before I can remember, I knew I wanted to do something artistic with the rest of my life.
 While in high school, I received the Jimmie Crown Award.
 I earned this honor because of my involvement in the creation of the first computer-based graphic design program in the state.
 The head of the art department and I were always discussing computer graphics.
 He and I decided it would be terrific if the school offered a computer graphics course.
 We then worked together to form what became two classes.
 One, focused on graphic design software (Photoshop), and another on desktop publishing.
-I then petitioned to get two of my elective hours replaced by assisting in the teaching of Photoshop, and I won.
+I then petitioned (and won the right) to get two of my elective hours replaced with assisting in the teaching of Photoshop.

 After, I attended The Illinois Institute of Art.
 I then came to Texas for greater opportunities and earned a degree at the Art Institute of Houston.
 But, most of what I know today about design and the Web has been self-taught or from many influential mentors, friends, and coworkers.